bbatsov/batsov.com/_posts/2011-06-11-linux-desktop-experience-killing-linux-on-the-desktop.md

 Goodbye, my dear old friend.
 You'll be missed... but not that much.

-**P.S.** Btw I'm as pro a Linux user as they get - a professional sys admin, a former kernel developer so don't bother me with moronic comments from the type "you're not doing something right/you should try another distro".
+**P.S.** Btw I'm as pro a Linux user as they get - a professional sys admin and former kernel developer, so don't bother me with moronic comments of the type "you're not doing something right/you should try another distro".

 **Update:** I wrote a [follow-up article]({% post_url 2011-06-14-linux-desktop-part-2 %}) that expands on some of the points I've made in this one.